grahamflick/Minimal-Composition-MEG-Design-Materials/README.md

 i.
 No list condition trial was allowed to be a noun repeated (e.g. cross, cross).

 ii.
-No 1st word item could appear with a single noun
+No 1st word item could appear with a single noun more than twice.

 # The current version of the experiment deviates from Bemis & Pylkkanen in the following ways: